hellcy/helloWorldSpring/docs/spring-boot.md

 ## Project structure
 - pom.xml: your shopping list, Maven will download JAR files based on this file.
 - Maven wrapper files: mvnw allows you to run a Maven project, you don't need to install Maven locally
-- application.properties: property values can be injected to application using @Value annotation
+- application.yml: property values can be injected to application using @Value annotation
 - java: java source code
 - resources: properties and config files used by your app
 - test: testing code